 - Inactivated influenza vaccines (IIVs) are available in both trivalent (IIV3) and quadrivalent (IIV4) formulations.

-- Cell culture inactivated influenza vaccine (ccIIV) will be available in a quadrivalent formulation (ccIIV4).
+- Cell culture inactivated influenza vaccine (ccIIV) are available in a quadrivalent formulation (ccIIV4).

-- Quadrivalent vaccines will include an additional influenza B virus strain, a B/Phuket/3073/2013–like virus (Yamagata lineage).
+- Quadrivalent influenza vaccines will contain these three viruses and an additional influenza B vaccine virus, a B/Phuket/3073/2013–like virus (Yamagata lineage).